Jav1er98/Arcade/Readme.md

 The project  is a 2D Arcade space shooter game that provides players with an immersive experience of battling against hordes of enemies in outer space.
 Players control a spaceship and their primary objective is to survive as long as possible while eliminating enemy ships to earn points.

 ## Sprites
-The first thing that has been done in the search for some sprites, these are the sprites used for this project:
+The first thing that has been done in the search for some sprites.
+The assets used in the game are sourced from [kenney](https://kenney.nl/) website, which provides free assets for various game genres.
+One consideration when downloading and utilizing these assets was to ensure the appropriate texture type was used, specifically "Sprite (2D and UI)" for this particular case, these are the sprites used for this project:

  ![Paso 1](imgs/Captura1.png)  ![Paso 1](imgs/Captura3.png) ![Paso 1](imgs/Captura2.png) ![Paso 1](imgs/Captura4.png)